animate-css/animate.css/README.md

  	animation-iteration-count: infinite; // Default
 }
 ```

+*Note: be sure to replace "vendor" in the CSS with the applicable vendor prefixes (webkit, moz, ms, o).*

+*Note: Safari in Mountain Lion (OS X 10.8) has a display glitch with the Flippers.
+They may not appear at all until the animation is completed, or the page may have other artifacting.
+One fix is to add overflow: hidden to the parent div.*

 ### Build a custom library

 Head over to http://daneden.me/animate/build/ to select which animations you need.
 This will download a .css file, so just rename it to .less and use as described above.